-THEATER

-A building or part of a building used to show motion pictures or for drama, dance, musical, or other live performances.

-TIMBER HARVESTING

-The cutting of trees over six inches in diameter at four feet above ground level over an area of more than one acre for commercial purposes.
+THEATER Commented [KE67]: New Definition A building or part of a building used to show motion pictures or for drama, dance, musical, or other live performances.
+TIMBER HARVESTING The cutting of trees over six inches in diameter at four feet above ground level over an area of more than one acre for commercial purposes.
 Timber harvesting shall not be construed to include the clearing of land prior to development.

-TOWNHOUSE

-A dwelling unit which is one of a series of units, having a common party wall between each adjacent unit, each with a private outside entrance, each with its own separate lot of record, and in which no unit is located over another unit.

-TRANSOM

-The window or fanlight above the beam or bar in a doorframe.

-TRAVEL TRAILER CAMP

-A parcel of land which is occupied or used for the placement of two or more travel trailers, motor homes or similar temporary living quarters.

-TRAVEL TRAILER or TRAVEL VEHICLE

-Any portable vehicle, including a tent camper or motor home, which is designed to be transported on its own wheels, which is designed and intended to be used for temporary living quarters for travel, recreational or vacation purposes, and which may or may not include one or all of the accommodations and facilities customarily included in a mobile home.
+TRANSOM Commented [KE68]: New Definition The window or fanlight above the beam or bar in a doorframe.
+Deleted: TOWNHOUSE¶ TRAVEL TRAILER CAMP A parcel of land which is occupied or used for the placement of two or more travel trailers, motor homes or similar temporary living quarters.
+A dwelling unit which is one of a series of units, having a common party wall between each adjacent unit, each with a private outside entrance, each with its own separate lot of record, and in which no unit is located over another unit. ¶ TRAVEL TRAILER or TRAVEL VEHICLE Any portable vehicle, including a tent camper or motor home, which is designed to be transported on its own wheels, which is designed and intended to be used for temporary living quarters for travel, recreational or vacation purposes, and which may or may not include one or all of the accommodations and facilities customarily included in a mobile home.

-VARIANCE

 A modification of the regulations of this chapter, granted on grounds as set forth in applicable regulations of this chapter.

-VETERINARY HOSPITAL

-A facility providing health services and medical or surgical care to animals suffering from illness, disease, injury, deformity and other abnormal conditions, including related facilities, such as laboratories and boarding facilities.
+VETERINARY HOSPITAL A facility providing health services and medical or surgical care to animals suffering from illness, disease, injury, deformity and other abnormal conditions, including related facilities, such as laboratories and boarding facilities.
 The definition includes the term "veterinary clinic."

-WALKUP WINDOW

-A service window such as for restaurants in which customers can access goods or services by walking or bicycling.

-WAREHOUSE

-A building used to temporarily store or hold products or articles for use in assembly or manufacturing or for future transmission of said products or articles to another location.
+WALKUP WINDOW Commented [KE69]: New Definition A service window such as for restaurants in which customers can access goods or services by walking or bicycling.
+WAREHOUSE A building used to temporarily store or hold products or articles for use in assembly or manufacturing or for future transmission of said products or articles to another location.

-WINDOW SILL

 A ledge forming the bottom part of a window.

-WINDOW TRANSPARENCY

-The percentage of a façade made up of windows or glass.

-YARD

-An open unoccupied space on the same lot with a building or structure.

-YARD, FRONT

-A yard that extends the full width of the lot and is situated between the adjacent highway right-of-way or shoreline and the front line of the building, projected to the side lines of the lot.
+Commented [KE70]: New Definition WINDOW TRANSPARENCY Commented [KE71]: New Definition The percentage of a façade made up of windows or glass.
+YARD An open unoccupied space on the same lot with a building or structure.
+YARD, FRONT A yard that extends the full width of the lot and is situated between the adjacent highway right-of-way or shoreline and the front line of the building, projected to the side lines of the lot.
 The depth of the front yard shall be measured between the front line of the building and the highway right-of-way line or shoreline.
 Covered porches or canopies and decks, whether or not enclosed, shall be considered as part of the main building and shall not project into a required front yard except as permitted in the Route 4 Form-Based Code.
-(See also § 210-100, Lots bounded by two streets.)

-YARD, REAR

-A yard that extends the full width of the lot and is situated between the rear line of the lot and the rear line of the building, projected to the side lines of the lot.
-The depth of the rear yard shall be measured between the rear line of the lot and the rear line of the building, including any covered porches or canopies and decks, whether or not enclosed.
+(See also § 210-100 , Lots bounded by two streets.)
+YARD, REAR A yard that extends the full width of the lot and is situated between the rear line of the lot and the rear line of the building, projected to the side lines of the lot.
+The depth of 25 the rear yard shall be measured between the rear line of the lot and the rear line of the building, including any covered porches or canopies and decks, whether or not enclosed.
 (See also § 210-100, Lots bounded by two streets.)